-An armpit lump refers to the enlargement of at least one of the lymph nodes under your arm.
-Lymph nodes are small, oval-shaped glands that are located throughout the body and play an important role in the immune system.
+An armpit lump usually refers to the enlargement of at least one of the lymph nodes under your arm.
+Lymph nodes are small, oval-shaped glands that are located throughout the body.
+They play an important role in your body’s immune system.

-The lump may feel small, or be extremely visible in other cases.
-Armpit lumps may be caused by cysts, infection, or irritation due to shaving or using antiperspirants.
-However, these lumps may also indicate a serious health condition.
+The lump may feel small.
+In other cases, it may be extremely noticeable.
+Armpit lumps may be caused by cysts, infection, or irritation due to shaving or antiperspirant use.
+However, these lumps may also indicate a serious underlying health condition.

-Seek medical attention if you have an armpit lump that gradually becomes enlarged, is not painful, or does not go away.
+Seek medical attention if you have an armpit lump that gradually becomes enlarged, isn’t painful, or doesn’t go away.

 Most lumps are harmless and are usually the result of abnormal tissue growth.
 However, armpit lumps can be related to a more serious underlying health problem.
-Any unusual lumps should be evaluated by a doctor.
+You should have your doctor evaluate any unusual lumps you have.

 The most common causes of armpit lumps are: